-The NERVE Center houses an Agility Robotics Digit humanoid robot for conducting research on legged locomotion control.
+The NERVE Center houses an Agility Robotics Digit, Boston Dynamics Spot, and Rainbow Robotics DRC-HUBO walking robots for conducting research on legged locomotion control.
 The MAP Labs facilities (see above) are also utilized for robotic walking experiments.

 Previously, the NERVE Center housed the NASA Valkyrie humanoid robot in support of the Space Robotics Challenge (SRC) and human-robot interaction methods for humanoid robots used for disaster response tasks at the DARPA Robotics Challenge (DRC) were studied.

 Adam Norton, Willard Ober, Lisa Baraniecki, Eric McCann, Jean Scholtz, David Shane, Anna Skinner, Robert Watson, and Holly Yanco.
 Analysis of Human-Robot Interaction at the DARPA Robotics Challenge Finals.
 International Journal of Robotics Research, Special Issue on Human-Robot Interaction, Volume 36, Issue 5-7, pp. 483-513, June 2017.